RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 ```

 > Implementing validation rules in this way is perhaps one of the most important (and efficient) ways to
-> spend your modelling budget as stopping damaged and invalid data entering your application saves untold
+> spend your modelling budget as stopping damaged and invalid data entering your application saves
 > hours in the support of your application.

 Calling `save()` on an inconsistent model will throw a ModelConsistencyValidationException: